AdHoc-Protocol/AdHoc-protocol/README.md

 # AdHocAgent utility

-The AdHocAgent utility is a command-line tool that processes the following input:
+The AdHocAgent utility is a command-line tool that helps to upload your project and download, deploy the generated result.

+It processes the following input:

-The first argument is the path to the task file, which may include a parameter at the end to specify the task type:
+The first argument is the path to the task file, which may include a parameter at the end, to specify the task type:
   - `.cs`  - upload the protocol description file to the server to generate the source code
   - `.cs!` - upload the protocol description file to generate the source code and test the source code

 >The remaining arguments are:
-> - paths to source files `.cs` and  project files `.csproj`that are imported and used in the root protocol description file
+> - paths to source files `.cs` and/or `.csproj` project file that used in the mentioned protocol description file
 > - The path to a temporary folder to store files received from the server.
 > - a path to a binary file, that will be executed after deployment (⚠️ the temporary folder will be the working directory for this executable file).
 >